johnwcowan/r7rs-work/R7RSHomePage.md

 A concise definition of the first partial edition of R7RS-large, known as the [Red Edition](RedEdition.md), was made available in 2016.
-It is a frozen copy of the Red Edition ballot plus the names of the libraries, which were passed by unanimous consent.
+It is a frozen copy of the Red Edition ballot plus the names of the libraries.
 A single physical document is in preparation.

+Similarly, the second partial edition of R7RS-large, known as the [Tangerine Edition](TangerineEdition.md), was made available in 2019.
+It points to the SRFIs (and in one case an R6RS library) and the numeric tower that the Tangerine Edition requires implementations to provide.
+One Red Edition library was updated in a fully downward compatible way.

 For R7RS-small implementations, see [ImplementationSupport](ImplementationSupport.md).
 [Larceny](http://larcenists.org) includes all the SRFIs of the Red Edition, though they